 Roles Of Insurance In An Automobile Accident

 First, your insurance company will investigate your claim.
-A police report is the most beneficial way for them to receive the information regarding the vehicle accident.
-Using your own words may be bias and could contradict the other persons story, and in turn making the story unreliable.
+A police report is the most beneficial way for them to receive information regarding the vehicle accident.
+Using your own words may be biased and could contradict the other person’s story, in turn making the story unreliable.
 Turning in photos you took from the accidents, and of all cars, is a good idea.
 This, as well as, information from the others involved in the accident will help your insurance company out a ton.